Donrwalsh/syxer/README.md

 ## Outstanding Questions:

-- [ ] Does grouping Double Bogeys and Double Bogey+s together change the overall stroke score?
+- [x] Does grouping Double Bogeys and Double Bogey+s together change the overall stroke score?
+  - yes, but this was an administrative decision for record-keeping so it can stay this way.
+(I happened to code with this assumption so we good here)

 ## Train of Thought / Working Notes